 Type 1 Diabetes

-Type 1 diabetes, also known as juvenile diabetes, is usually diagnosed in children and young adults.
-People with type 1 diabetes cannot produce enough, if any, insulin. learn more about caring for type 1 diabetes in the Division of Pediatric Endocrinology.
+Type 1 diabetes is an autoimmune disease that is usually diagnosed in children but can also be diagnosed in adults.
+People with type 1 diabetes cannot produce enough, if any, insulin because the immune system destroys the insulin producing cells in the pancreas.
+Learn more about caring for type 1 diabetes in the Division of Pediatric Endocrinology.

 Type 2 Diabetes

-Type 2 diabetes is the most common form of diabetes, but it also is preventable.
-Insulin resistance is when the body doesn’t use insulin correctly.
+Type 2 diabetes is the most common form of diabetes, and occurs when the body is unable to use insulin properly.
+This called insulin resistance.
 The body’s first reaction to this is for the pancreas to make more insulin to make up for it.
 However, over time the pancreas isn’t able to keep up and can’t make enough insulin to keep the blood sugar at normal levels, resulting in type 2 diabetes.

 - Frequent urination